 Your Literature Study will be carried out under supervision, but in this stage of your education it is expected that you act highly independent.
 It is also possible that you propose your own subject and present your own question.
 The study may be focused on a scientific (bio)medical question, but a more applied or social question is also allowed.
 The literature objective may be related to your Major Internship.
 The aim of the Literature Study is that you will be able to select, evaluate and critically discuss relevant literature.
 Based on the literature analysis, you have to clearly explain not only the state-of-the-art, but also the limitations and problems in the literature.
 Depending on the context of the study, the student has to formulate recommendations and strategies for further research to solve remaining problems.
 The Literature Study is written in the format of a review paper.
-It might be advised to use the concept of a systematic review.

 Make sure you carefully read the Literature Study Regulations!

 For your Literature Study you need to find an Oncology-related subject that interests you.
 You can either find a suitable supervisor with knowledge on the particular subject you are interested in or find a supervisor from the lecturers that have been presenting during the courses.
 If you are not able to find a suitable subject or supervisor, your program coordinator can assist you.